WordPress/gutenberg/docs/how-to-guides/native-mobile/osx-first-time-setup-guide.md

 npm run native start:reset
 ```

-In another terminal run the following.
-The emulator doesn’t need to be launched previously.
+In another terminal run the following to launch the demo app in the Android emulator (if the emulator isn't already running, it'll also be launched as part of this command):

 ```
 npm run native android